Franco Mazurek

-Franco Eduardo Mazurek (born 24 September 1993) is an Argentine professional footballer who plays as a midfielder for Ethnikos Achna.
+Franco Eduardo Mazurek (born 24 September 1993) is an Argentine professional footballer who plays as a midfielder for Chilean club Deportes Copiapó.

 Career

 Panetolikos

 On 6 July 2017, Panetolikos officially announced the signing of Franco Eduardo Mazurek, who was previously a member of Palestino, until the summer of 2019.
 The 24-year-old Argentine attacking midfielder has also been a member of Boca Juniors in the beginning of his career, while he is a close friend of Panaitolikos' defensive midfielder Federico Bravo.
-On 23 September 2017 he scored his first goal for the club in a 2-0 home win against Panathinaikos.
-On 4 November 2017 he scored his team's goal in a 3-1 home loss against Xanthi.
-On 26 November 2017 Franco scored in a 3-1 home win against AEL, which was the first since matchday 6.
-Four days later he scored in a triumphic 5-0 away win against Ergotelis for the group stages of the Greek Cup.
+On 23 September 2017 he scored his first goal for the club in a 2–0 home win against Panathinaikos.
+On 4 November 2017 he scored his team's goal in a 3–1 home loss against Xanthi.
+On 26 November 2017 Franco scored in a 3–1 home win against AEL, which was the first since matchday 6.
+Four days later he scored in a triumphic 5–0 away win against Ergotelis for the group stages of the Greek Cup.

-He scored in the 2018–19 season's opener, a 2-1 home loss against Atromitos.
-On 24 September 2018, he scored with a stunning volley in a 2-2 home draw against Lamia.
-On 20 October 2018, he was the MVP of a 2-0 away win against PAS Giannina, scoring both goals.
+He scored in the 2018–19 season's opener, a 2–1 home loss against Atromitos.
+On 24 September 2018, he scored with a stunning volley in a 2–2 home draw against Lamia.
+On 20 October 2018, he was the MVP of a 2–0 away win against PAS Giannina, scoring both goals.

-On 11 February 2019, he scored opened the score in an eventual 2-2 home draw against AEL.
-On 11 March 2019, he was the MVP of an emphatic 5-0 home win against Panionios, scoring a brace and giving one assist.
+On 11 February 2019, he scored opened the score in an eventual 2–2 home draw against AEL.
+On 11 March 2019, he was the MVP of an emphatic 5–0 home win against Panionios, scoring a brace and giving one assist.

 The 26-year old, who has impressed with his performances during the season, having recorded 7 goals and 4 assists in 27 games, is out of contract next summer and has attracted interest from Panathinaikos and Atromitos.